 Regurgitation disorder may occur in infants, children, adolescents, or adults.

-The regurgitation is volitional (although patients may not be aware that they can control this behavior) and often can be directly observed by the clinician.
+The regurgitation can be intentional or unintentional and often can be directly observed by the clinician.

 Some patients are aware that the behavior is socially undesirable and attempt to disguise it by putting a hand over their mouth or limiting their food intake.
 Some avoid eating with other people and do not eat before a social activity or work so that they do not regurgitate in public.